ppy/osu-wiki/news/2024/2024-11-14-osu-world-cup-2024-round-of-16-recap.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/7944724">0x84f</a></p>

-What's one match that you casted that will forever remain ingrained in your memories, what made it special to you?
+You casted *a lot* of matches in these 10 years, but is there one match that will forever remain ingrained in your memories, and if so, what made it special to you?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18983" style="background-image: url('/wiki/shared/avatars/Doomsday.jpg')"></a>